mmiglioranza22/conexa-challenge/README.md

 This app was built entirely in TypeScript: with Next.js for its frontend components and Express (server) to serve requests pointed to `http https://swapi.dev/api`.

-For now, correct functionalities are ensured only in local environment.
+For now, correct functionalities are ensured only in local environment (development).

 ## Instructions to run this app locally: